ricardo123321/2nd-milestone/README.md

 # 2nd milestone: Ruby Linter

-In this project i've created a Ruby Linter wich can detect and inform about diferent errors in a ruby file, those are:
+In this project I've created a Ruby Linter which can detect and inform about different errors in a ruby file, those are:

 1. Line has more than 100 characters

-2. whitespace before or after parentheses, brackets and braces
+2. whitespace before or after parentheses, brackets, and braces

 3. whitespace before or after an assignment operator